ThriledLokki983/fe-base/README.md

 This project includes several GitHub Actions workflows for continuous integration and deployment.
 See [GITHUB_ACTIONS.md](./GITHUB_ACTIONS.md) for detailed information.

+## Troubleshooting

+For common issues and solutions, please refer to the [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) document.

 ## Makefile Support

 A Makefile is provided for convenient shortcuts to common commands: